 Probably the most visually impressive product made by BAD – aside from their awesome lightweight machined billet upper and lower receiver sets – is the VERT PDW Lower, also known as the BAD-PDW.
 With a patent-pending short buffer and tube system, it's meant to compliment short barreled upper receivers in order to make the most compact SBR possible.

 Speaking of barrels, BAD's fluted ultramatch lightrigid barrels are available in 7.5", 10.5", 14.5", and 16" lengths.
 Made from 416R stainless and chambered in .223 Wylde for a balance of accuracy and reliability, they're engraved with the BAD logo and feature a proprietary contour that includes the .625" gas block shelf found on many lightweight barrels.
-BAD's titanium gas blocks are a perfect fit for these barrels, by the way.
+Battle Arm Development's titanium gas blocks are a perfect fit for these barrels, by the way.
 Fluting further reduces weight and a larger profile behind the gas block shelf serves to slow the buildup of heat in this critical area while the flutes also provide additional surface area for cooling purposes.
 They're available in bare stainless and "black contrast" which features fluting after the barrel has been made black, showing off the stainless material under the flutes in a unique twist on the usual appearance of a barrel.

 If you're just starting a build, why not consider the BAD-15 forged lower?
 Beautifully laser engraved with the BAD logo as well as manufacturer, serial number, and caliber information, it's precision made to high standards but with the classic lines of the original style AR lower receiver.
 Plus, it's marked and machined for both standard 90 degree throw safeties as well as the BAD-ASS short throw safety, and the Gen 2 version features setscrews for the bolt catch and a captured takedown pin detent spring to make assembly even easier.
 To minimize movement between upper and lower receivers, there's also an upper/lower receiver tension screw.